Cross-Framework Mapping

 What are the compliance gaps when mapping BRCGS Global Standard for Food Safety Issue 9 to ISO 19650 - Organisation and Digitisation of Information about Buildings and Civil Engineering Works (BIM)?

-25 BRCGS Global Standard for Food Safety Issue 9 controls have no direct equivalent in ISO 19650 — Organisation and Digitisation of Information about Buildings and Civil Engineering Works (BIM).
-The highest concentration of gaps is in Product and Process Control with 6 unmapped controls.
+36 BRCGS Global Standard for Food Safety Issue 9 controls have no direct equivalent in ISO 19650 - Organisation and Digitisation of Information about Buildings and Civil Engineering Works (BIM).
+The highest concentration of gaps is in Food Safety and Quality Management System with 4 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between BRCGS Global Standard for Food Safety Issue 9 and ISO 19650 - Organisation and Digitisation of Information about Buildings and Civil Engineering Works (BIM)?

-The domain with the highest gap count is Product and Process Control (6 gaps).
+The domain with the highest gap count is Food Safety and Quality Management System (4 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 This platform provides educational compliance tools, not legal, regulatory, or professional compliance advice.
 Cross-framework mappings are AI-assisted interpretations and do not reproduce or replace official standards.
 Framework names and trademarks belong to their respective owners.
 Consult qualified professionals for your specific compliance requirements.
 See our Terms of Service.